xhqing/mptlog/README.md

 # deploy locally. copy `./post` to `./docs/` and check or modify something automatically.
 dp

-# deploy on github just need git push all changes to remote mpblog repo.
+# deploy on github just need git push all changes to remote repo.
 ```

 ## GitHub Page Setting